-For example, if you are opening up a restaurant you will need a significant amount of equipment, including a commercial range, ovens and a refrigerator.
-Let’s say the equipment costs total $75,000.
-You apply and are approved for an equipment loan equal to 80% of the equipment’s cost, or $61,500.
-That means your out of pocket expenses will be $13,500, and you can retain $61,500 in your cash reserves to offset all the other costs associated with a new business including the cost of the space, marketing and advertising, and permits and licenses.
+For example, if you're opening up a restaurant, you'll need a significant amount of equipment like a commercial range, ovens and a refrigerator.
+Let’s say the equipment costs total of $75,000: You apply and are approved for an equipment loan equal to 80% of the equipment’s cost, or $60,000.

-Equipment financing is distinct from equipment leasing, wherein you pay the owner of the equipment periodic rent for use of the equipment over an agreed-upon period of time.
-At the end of the leasing term, unless you agree with the owner on renewal terms or a buyout, the equipment is returned to the owner.
-Generally, the qualifications for leasing are less stringent than for financing; however, if the equipment is necessary to your business, the endless payments on leased equipment without the prospect of future outright ownership may prove a more costly option.
+Generally, the qualifications for leasing are less strict than for financing.
+However, if the equipment is necessary to your business, the endless payments on leased equipment without the prospect of future outright ownership may be a more costly option.

-As with all financing, rates and terms will vary depending on an applicant’s qualifications and current market conditions.
-The below are some sample rates and terms you can expect when shopping for an equipment loan.
+As with all financing, rates and terms will vary depending on your qualifications and the current market conditions.
+Below are some sample equipment financing rates and terms you can expect when shopping for an equipment loan.

 Up to 100%

 |Funding speed||As little as 2 business days|

 |Other requirements||May have minimum credit score or operating history requirements.|

 Lenders will vary in their requirements to obtain an equipment loan.
 The following are general qualifications that lenders will look at when making a credit decision.
 However, underwriting standards vary and should be vetted before choosing a lender to ensure you meet their minimum requirements.